Basketball moves: Pull-up jumper

 A pull-up jumper is an offensive move, where the ball handler in the act of dribbling, 'pulls up' to shoot the basketball.
 This is especially effective as the defender is not able to react in time to affect or block the shot.
-This move is widely used by many players in the NBA, including notable stars such as Jerry West, DeMar DeRozan, Russell Westbrook, Stephen Curry, Kevin Durant, and LeBron James.
+This move is widely used by many players in the NBA, including notable stars such as Jerry West, Tracy McGrady, DeMar DeRozan, Russell Westbrook, Stephen Curry, Kevin Durant, and LeBron James.

 Turnaround jump shot

-When a player posts up, in order to shoot they have to turn around to face the basket.
+When a player posts up, they must turn around to face the basket in order to shoot.
 This can be done by turning in the air, timing the jump shot when the defender is not likely to jump and challenge the shot.
-Though a fade-away version of this move was perfected by Larry Bird and Dirk Nowitzki, players such as Michael Jordan, Kobe Bryant, Elgin Baylor, Hakeem Olajuwon, and Kevin Garnett are also well known for it.
+Though a fade-away version of this move was perfected by Larry Bird and Dirk Nowitzki, players such as Michael Jordan, Kobe Bryant, Elgin Baylor, Elvin Hayes, Hakeem Olajuwon, and Kevin Garnett are also well known for it.

 Fadeaway

 A fadeaway shot is a variation on a set jump shot in which the shooter attempts their shot leaning backward, creating the effect of "fading away" from their defender.
 This makes it more difficult for the defender to contest the shot.
 The fadeaway usually has less range than a regular jump shot, because the ball has backwards momentum due to its inertia, making it somewhat tougher to project the ball over long distances.
+Also you have to kick one leg forward because if you leave both feet pointing down while fading away you might lose balance in shooting the ball or bend your upper body to the side after the shot.
 Michael Jordan, LeBron James, Reggie Miller, Kobe Bryant, Dwyane Wade, Dirk Nowitzki, Karl Malone, Steve Nash, and DeMar DeRozan are famous for their use of the fadeaway.
 Wilt Chamberlain was criticized for his frequent use of the fadeaway jumper, since the follow-through usually carries the shooter away from the basket and out of rebounding position.

 Step-back jump shot

 The shooter takes a quick jab step away from the basket and takes a normal jump shot.
-Stephen Curry, James Harden and Luka Doncic are famous for their step-back jumper.
+Stephen Curry, James Harden and Luka Dončić are famous for their step-back jumper.
 The move creates space for the shot, while providing more balance than the fadeaway.